 Whether for a day hike or an overnight, taking the time to travel to this less frequently visited part of coastal Maine is well worth it.
 You’ll appreciate the solitude and genuine wild nature of this area.

 Monica’s Chocolates, in Lubec, Maine, is a cozy store with several rooms.
-In addition to chocolate, they offer Peruvian specialties, including handmade jewelry and Alpaca wool apparel.
+In addition to chocolate, they offer Peruvian specialities, including handmade jewelry and Alpaca wool apparel.

 Helen’s Restaurant in Machias, Maine is a great place to stop before (or after) your visit to Cutler.
 You can pick up muffins to bring with you, as well.